Roger G. Barry glaciology collection

 The materials in this collection were collected by the National Snow and Ice Data Center.
 The NSIDC supports research into the cryosphere, or the earth’s frozen places, by managing and distributing scientific data.
 They perform data management by creating and supporting data products and tools, and they conduct scientific and support research into the remote sensing of snow and ice.
 In doing so their mission is that data will remain accessible for studying the Earth and its climate.
 They are part of the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado at Boulder.

-The NSIDC has its origins with William O. Field.
+The NSIDC originated with William O. Field.
 When Field was a young glaciologist he realized the importance of saving photographs and notebooks to preserve the data gathered during important and often dangerous early expeditions.
 He began collecting material in 1932 with $100 dollars left over from an expedition in 1932.
 In 1957, The American Geophysical Society established the World Data Center (WDC) for Glaciology under Field to document the data being produced during the first International Geophysical Year (IGY).
 Afterwards it archived all available information on glaciology.
 Between 1971 and 1976 the WDC operated out of the United States Geological Survey (USGS) Glaciology Project Office in Tacoma, WA under Mark F. Meier.

 In 1976, the USGS transferred the WDC to the National Oceanic and Atmospheric Association (NOAA) Environmental Data and Information Service.
 It was at this time that Professor Roger G. Barry directed the center at the University of Colorado Boulder.
 It was officially named the NSIDC in 1982, so that the WDC holdings could grow and NOAA could archive data from its programs.
 Support for the center increased after that with support from NASA and the NSF during the 1980s and 1990s.